olivierzach/tricentis-lead-scoring/README.md

 Flask template to automate the scoring process was developed and is included in the `app` directory.

-Template sets up a simple API to respond to a post request with the model's probabalistic score of sales acceptance.
+Template sets up a simple API to respond to a post request with the model's probabilistic score of sales acceptance.
 Dockerfile available for encapsulating dependencies and hosting on a Tricentis specific platform.

 Request route flow:
-  - Take in and parse incoming request with lead id and precomputed features
+  - Take in and parse incoming request with lead id and pre-computed features
   - Load model assets: best model, scaler learned from training, and optimal classification threshold
   - Scale the input data
   - Predict probability scores and accepted flag based on threshold